awacs/PrenatalSVDiscoveryProject/preprocessing/README.md

 # SV Preprocessing

+## PE/SR preprocessing
-The preprocessing module standardizes VCFs and removes calls specific to outlying samples.
+The PE/SR preprocessing module standardizes VCFs and removes calls specific to outlying samples.
 Outliers are determined to be samples with more than `(Q3 + 1.5 * IQR)` variants observed, and are calculated on a per-algorithm, per-svtype basis (e.g. Delly inversions).